 EDUCATOR / AUTHOR / RESEARCHER / FUN-EXPERT / LEARNING EVANGELIST

 Dr. Curtis Chandler is an educator, author, researcher, fun-expert, education consultant, and learning evangelist.
 When on-stage, Curtis’ keynotes blend research, learning strategies, and suggested teaching practices with comedy, music, and storytelling.
-Off-stage, Curtis works with school districts around the country to improve collaboration, student and teacher engagement, curriculum, assessment, and the instructional capacity of teachers and schools.
+Off-stage, Curtis works with school districts around the country to improve instructional technology, collaboration, student and teacher engagement, curriculum, assessment, and the instructional capacity of teachers and schools.

 Curtis earned his Ph.D. in Curriculum and Instruction from Kansas State University.
 For over a decade, he has coached teachers and taught literacy, tech-integration, and STEM courses in grades K-12.
 He has worked with the Center for Teacher Quality, the Council of Chief State School Officers, the Mid-American Association for Computers in Education, and with school districts around the nation to improve student learning through the use of instructional technology, problem-based learning, game-based learning, literacy and STEM instruction, and the implementation of College and Career Readiness standards.